Home Child Custody

 • Isn’t significantly involved in the child’s life

-Primary Custody.
-When the parents share custody, but one of them is the “primary” or “custodial” parent.
-This parent will have the child more than 50% of the time and may be responsible for more physical care of the child.
+• Primary Physical Custody.
+When the parents share custody, but one will have the child more than 50% of the time and may be responsible for more physical care of the child.

-Sole Custody.
+• Sole Physical Custody.
 If a parent is granted sole physical custody, then that parent provides the children’s permanent home.
-The non-custodial parent usually has visitation.
-In these situations, the kids will often live with the custodial parent and see the other parent every other weekend and one weeknight.
-The non-custodial parent may still share legal custody.
+The non-custodial parent usually has visitation but may still share legal custody.

 Back to Top